Marshal Clarke: Southern Rhodesia (1898–1905)

 After serving in office for an extra year to 1905, Clarke retired, having helped to create a better system for the benefit of all.
 While the Colonial Office sought to mediate conflicts of interest, its impact was varied due to its desire to avoid expense.
 Milner was preoccupied with his vision of a new South Africa incorporating Southern Rhodesia, for which he needed the support of the BSAC.
 He appears to have had respect for Clarke, although he seems to have resented his influence at the Colonial Office, denying him an increase in salary or an official secretary.
 On Clarke's retirement, Milner wrote 'Personally I hardly think the office of Resident Commissioner any longer necessary'.

 Arthur Cripps, the Anglican missionary and supporter of the rights of natives, said at the end of the BSAC era:

-Southern Rhodesian natives have surely had much in past years to thank a succession of Imperial Representatives for, Resident Commissioners, to whom the first of their number, Sir Marshal Clarke, handed on a fine tradition.

 Honours

 He was invested as a Companion of the Order of St Michael and St George in April 1880, and promoted to Knight Commander in 1886.

 He was granted authority to wear the insignia of the Third Class of the Order of the Medjidieh in November 1883 conferred on him by Tewfik Pasha, Khedive of Egypt, as authorised by Abdul Hamid II, Sultan of the Ottoman Empire, in recognition of his services in the employ of the Khedive.